Mill Valley Destinations & Shopping

 - The Mill Valley Hat Box on the square has a great variety of hats.

-- Mill Valley Lumber Yard, originating in 1892 in the middle of Miller Ave, has been extensively restored and is now home to unusual retail shops including floral designs and plants, hand made fabrics, and specialty boats.
+- Mill Valley Lumber Yard, originating in 1892 in the middle of Miller Ave, has been extensively restored and is now home to unusual retail shops including restaurants, floral designs and plants, hand made fabrics.

 - Strawberry Village Charming, renovated shopping center with boutiques, coffee shops, and restaurants.